FabienArcellier/spike-graphene-flask/README.md

 **Conclusion : I don't plan using graphene as graphql engine**

 * Testability of the system is a problem (see part 4).
-The graphql server and the business code layer are couplate together.
+The graphql server and the business code layer are stick together.

 ## Getting started

 ### 1. I check I can use graphene as local api solver from the cli

 ```bash
 python -m graphene_spike.cli graphene_cli
 ```

 ### 2. Usage : Use web application developped in flask

 ```bash
 python -m graphene_spike.cli graphene_webapp